“High-end resort on a beach-fringed headland near Galle, with huge rooms, gourmet food, a dive centre and 270-degree ocean views”

 - Satellite TV

 The resort has 3 distinct restaurants.
-The stepped terrace of the indigo-hued Ocean Terrace offers gorgeous views of Weligama’s meandering coastline and serves international fusion cuisine, including day-fresh fish and seafood which you select from the displays at the adjoining pola (market).
-Standing even closer to the cliff edge is scarlet-hued Ocean Grill, an intimate steak house and grill.
+The stepped terrace of the indigo-hued Ocean Terrace offers gorgeous views of Weligama’s meandering coastline and serves international fusion cuisine, including day-fresh fish and seafood.
+Standing even closer to the cliff edge is scarlet-hued Tableau, an intimate chef's table restaurant.
 The Cape Club honors Ceylon’s renowned tea heritage with its famous Dilmah High Tea experience, expect mouthwatering pastries accompanied by delicate savouries.